 Call a local salvage company if you wish to sell the panels.
-Often, salvage yards will remove the tiles in exchange for a reduced price for the salvage.
+They might even offer to help in the removal for a reduced price of the salvage.
 Alternatively, you can remove them yourself with a few tools and follow a few simple safety precautions.

 Tin paneling is very sharp around the edges.
 Take caution that the corners of the paneling do not cut the walls or molding in the room.
 Always wear your protective gloves and goggles.
-Another precaution to consider is that tin ceiling panels may have been painted and there is a good chance lead based paint was used.
-Make sure your protective equipment is compatible with this type of work.
-Gloves and protective goggles are essential.
-To protect against possible lead poisoning, do not touch your face or eat until you have washed your hands.
+Another precaution to consider is that tin ceiling panels may have been painted and there is a good chance lead-based paint was used at one point.
+Gloves and protective goggles are essential and to further protect against possible lead poisoning, do not touch your face or eat while working at it and wash your hands often.

 Step 1 - Prepare the Room

 Tin ceiling tiles were popular many years ago.
 Chances are they have been on that ceiling a long time.
-Great care and caution is required when removing these panels.
+Great care and caution are required when removing these panels.
 Take everything out of the immediate area.
-Furniture, picture frames on the walls, drapes and blinds should be removed.
+Furniture, picture frames on the walls, drapes, and blinds should be removed.
 Wall to wall carpeting should be covered with heavy plastic and taped down around the edges.

-Use painter tape to cover any moldings that may be damaged with the sharp edges of the removed tin panels.
-You can add a layer of duct tape to the painters tape for extra protection; however, do not place the duct tape directly on the molding.
+Use a painter's tape to cover any moldings that may be damaged with the sharp edges of the removed tin panels.
 Turn off the electricity at the breaker and remove any mounted light fixtures.

 Step 2 - Remove Cornices